apify/apify-docs/sources/academy/platform/deploying_your_code/inputs_outputs.md

 ## Next up {#next}

 That's it!
 We've now added all of the files and code necessary to convert our software into an Actor.
-In the [next lesson](./input_schema.md), we'll be learning how to easily generate a user interface for our Actor's input so that users don't have to provide the input in raw JSON format.
+In the [next lesson](./input_schema.md), we'll be learning how to generate a user interface for our Actor's input so that users don't have to provide the input in raw JSON format.